Atmospheric specific humidity (column/profile)

 The instrument viewed deep space and onboard calibration sources (incandescent lamps) during the remainder of the scan.
 The incoming radiation was collected by the telescope and divided into two streams by a dichroic beam splitter.
 One stream was transmitted to a field stop that was also the entrance aperture of a small polychromator.
 The radiance that entered the polychromator was separated and re-imaged in five wavelengths on five silicon diode detectors in the focal plane of the polychromator.
 The other stream was directed to a cooled mercury cadmium telluride detector in the thermal region (10.5-12.5 µm).
 A radiative cooler was used to cool the thermal detector.
 To avoid sun glint, the scanner mirror was tilted about the sensor pitch axis on command so that the line of sight of the sensor was moved in 2o increments up to 20o (forward or aft) with respect to the nadir.

-CZCS instrument characteristics: multispectral cross-track scanning radiometer, spatial resolution: 825 m x 825 m (each band) at nadir or IFOV = 0.865 mrad, swath width = 1566 km, centered on nadir.
+CZCS instrument characteristics: multispectral cross-track scanning radiometer, spatial resolution: 825 m x 825 m (each band) at nadir or IFOV = 0.865 mrad, swath width = 1566 km, centred on nadir.
 Data quantization = 8 bits, data rate = 800 kbit/s.
 Data products: global maps of chlorophyll concentration, sediment distribution, gelbstoff concentrations as a salinity indicator, and temperature of coastal waters and the open ocean.
 Prelaunch calibration used an integrating sphere and a blackbody source for the TIR channel.
 Inflight calibration used an incandescent light source for the first five bands.
 The TIR channel was calibrated by viewing the blackened housing of the instrument.

 The CZCS instrument operated on an intermittent schedule due to overall power demands.
 The TIR channel failed within the first year after launch.
 CZCS was operational for eight years before it was turned off in Dec.
 1986.